CGraham-Forge/connie-langfuse-evals/README.md

 ## Evaluators

-Seven evaluators run automatically in Langfuse after each pipeline run.
-The `-ds` suffix denotes dataset run evaluators used for A/B comparison.
+There are two types of evaluator configured in Langfuse.
+Both use the same scoring logic but target different data sources.

+### Dataset run evaluators (-ds suffix)

+These score the synthetic test cases run through the eval pipeline.
+They are the basis for all A/B comparison and go-live decisions.
+Seven evaluators are active and score automatically after each pipeline run.

 | Evaluator | Threshold | Priority |
 |---|---|---|